Healthcare

 Age

-Premiums increase with age under Affordable Care Act rating rules.
-A 60‑year‑old typically pays significantly more than a 40‑year‑old for the same Silver‑tier plan, while many adults in their 20s and early 30s pay well below the national average, assuming similar locations and plan designs.
-This age‑based pricing has a direct impact on the average cost of individual health insurance across your workforce and should factor into how you design defined‑contribution strategies.
+Premiums increase with age under the Affordable Care Act rating rules.
+The ACA limits this to a 3:1 ratio, meaning a 64-year-old cannot pay more than three times what a 21-year-old pays for the same plan.
+A 60-year-old typically pays significantly more than a 40-year-old for the same Silver-tier plan, while many adults in their 20s and early 30s pay well below the national average, assuming similar locations and plan designs.
+This age-based pricing has a direct impact on the average cost of individual health insurance across your workforce and should factor into how you design defined-contribution strategies.

 Location